craigkc/flam3/README.md

   96. auger
   97. flux

-see http://flam3.com/flame.pdf for descriptions & formulas for each of these.  note that, by default, if a random flame is requested and neither 'use_vars' or 'dont_use_vars' are specified, the following variations are not used: noise, blur, gaussian_blur, radial_blur, ngon, square, rays, and cross.
+See http://flam3.com/flame_draves.pdf for descriptions & formulas for each of these.  note that, by default, if a random flame is requested and neither 'use_vars' or 'dont_use_vars' are specified, the following variations are not used: noise, blur, gaussian_blur, radial_blur, ngon, square, rays, and cross.

-note: these variations do not use the variation weight to scale their contributions, and so will not be implemented in flam3: circlize
+Note: these variations do not use the variation weight to scale their contributions, and so will not be implemented in flam3: circlize

 ======================================